Creating Opportunity Through Experiential Learning in UGDSB

 Experiential learning opportunities associated with various aspects of the curriculum help broaden students’ knowledge of themselves and of a range of career opportunities ‒ two areas of learning outlined in Creating Pathways to Success: An Education and Career/Life Planning Program for Ontario Schools – Policy and Program Requirements, Kindergarten to Grade 12, 2013.

 The key to providing successful experiential learning opportunities is to ensure that the experiential learning cycle (participate, reflect, apply) is a planned part of the experience.

-Experiential learning activities immerse students in “an experience” that is connected to a community outside of school (either virtually, on-site, or a blending of both) through the Experiential Learning Cycle - a cycle of learning that is comprised of three necessary phases: participate, reflect, and apply.
+Experiential learning activities immerse students in “an experience” that is connected (by relevance and/or partnership) to a community outside of school (either virtually, on-site, or a blending of both) through the Experiential Learning Cycle – a cycle of learning that is comprised of three necessary phases: participate, reflect, and apply.
 A question is associated with each stage of the process to help prompt student thinking.

 Participate: What?
 Students are active participants in an experience; aware of what they are doing, what they are thinking, and what they are feeling throughout.

 Reflect: So what?
 Students, guided by reflective questions and prompts, consider their experience, and identify what they have learned as a result – about themselves, other people, the world, their opportunities, or the subject of study.